cloud-gov/cg-site/_docs/services/relational-database.md

 - `host` - AWS host for accessing your database
 - `port` - port for accessing your database
 - `db_name` - database name for accessing your database
-- `path-to-file.sql` - Full path to the database backup file on your machine
+- `path-to-file.sql` - Full path to the database backup file on your mach

 ### Database import errors